linode/docs/docs/guides/development/frameworks/rocket/how-to-build-website-using-rust-rocket/index.md

 {{~> (parent)~}}
     {{< /file >}}

-1. Now you can run the application using the `cargo run` command as shown in the [Example Applications](/docs/guides/getting-stated-rocket/#example-applications) section above.
+1. Now you can run the application using the `cargo run` command as shown in the [Example Applications](/docs/guides/build-a-website-using-rust-and-the-rocket-web-framework/#example-applications) section above.

     ![Example Rocket website using Handlebars templates](rocket-template-example.png)

 ## Conclusion

-With that, you should have a solid understanding of how to getting started using Rocket to make web applications.
+With that, you should have a solid understanding of how to get started using Rocket to make web applications.
 Rust and Rocket are highly capable and have a lot to offer with their functional approach, high performance, and efficient design.

-Check out the Rocket's [full guide](https://rocket.rs/v0.4/guide/) to learn more about the features it offers.
-And take a look at the Handlebars [language guide](https://handlebarsjs.com/guide/), too, if you are interested in doing more with its templates in Rocket.
+Check out the [Rocket's full guide](https://rocket.rs/v0.4/guide/) to learn more about the features it offers.
+And take a look at the [Handlebars language guide](https://handlebarsjs.com/guide/), too, if you are interested in doing more with its templates in Rocket.

-To continue learning more about the Rust programming language, check out the resources linked on Rust's [learning page](https://www.rust-lang.org/learn), which includes both *The Rust Book* and a Rust course.
+To continue learning more about the Rust programming language, check out the resources linked on [Rust's learning page](https://www.rust-lang.org/learn), which includes both *The Rust Book* and a Rust course.